Denver Actors Fund in Action: Russell Costen

-Financial-aid recipient: Russell Costen, a 69-year-old veteran of stage, screen and the U.S. Army, has appeared in many local productions since moving to Denver in 1999, including of late “Cat on a Hot Tin Roof” (as Big Daddy), “Tell Martha Not to Moan” for the Athena Project, the Arvada Center’s “Dividing the Estate” and the LOCAL Theatre Company’s new-play festival.
+Financial-aid recipient: Russell Costen, a 69-year-old veteran of stage, screen and the U.S. Army, appeared in many local productions after moving to Denver in 1999, including “Cat on a Hot Tin Roof” (as Big Daddy) and “Tell Martha Not to Moan” for the Athena Project, the Arvada Center’s “Dividing the Estate” and the LOCAL Theatre Company’s new-play festival.
 Russell grew up in Boston and appeared in the classic Milos Forman film “Hair.”
 (He can be seen in the number “White Boys.”)
 While serving in the U.S. Army, he played Walter Lee Younger in a military production of “A Raisin in the Sun” in San Juan, Puerto Rico, that was attended by Leonard Bernstein.
 In 1985, Russell was praised by the most feared theatre critic in America for his work in the Yale Repertory Theatre’s production of August Wilson’s “Fences” in New Haven, Conn.: “Russell Costen is particularly formidable as the beatific Gabriel,” wrote Frank Rich of The New York Times.
-Russell has performed everything from Camus to Pinter, but his greatest pride to date has likely been playing the lead in “Othello,” singing with the Denver-based Spirituals Project and starring in the one-man play “Paul Robeson.”
+Russell has performed everything from Camus to Pinter, but his greatest pride was likely playing the lead in “Othello,” singing with the Denver-based Spirituals Project and starring in the one-man play “Paul Robeson.”
 He also was part of the cast of the Denver Center Theatre Company’s “Jitney” and “The Little Foxes.”
-Russell has supported his dream to perform along the way working as a concierge, security officer, sales agent, human-resources director and a teacher of English as a second language.
-Russell is also a prolific playwright whose first play is called “Prisoner,” in which one character advises another to “take care of the memories.
+Russell supported his dream to perform through the years by working as a concierge, security officer, sales agent, human-resources director and a teacher of English as a second language.
+Russell was also a prolific playwright whose first play was called “Prisoner,” in which one character advises another to “take care of the memories.
 Take care of the dreams.”

-How we will help: The Denver Actors Fund’s by-laws limit the Executive Director’s authority to approve a grant of more than $499 without the majority approval of the Board of Directors.
-Given Russell’s situation, the board has unanimously approved a $1,134 grant to pay for two months of rent and other miscellaneous expenses.
-In addition — with Russell’s full permission — a group of Denver Actors Fund Action Team members led by Angela Astle have endeavored over the past month to transform Russell’s low-income apartment with a makeover that will give him a healthy and holistic environment to come home to and recover in.
-“Team Russell” includes Abby Angell, Angela Astle, Carol Bloom, Patrick Elkins-Zeglarski, Sam Gilstrap, Betsy Grisard, Megan Fevurly, Clint Heyn, Devon James, Cajardo Rameer Lindsey, Susan Lyles, Lara Maerz, Adrienne Martin-Fullwood, Shannon McAndrews, Billie McBride, Melissa McCarl, Sharon McClaury, Debbie Weinstein Minter, John Moore, Beki Pineda, Onna Poeter, Amelia Retureta, Eric Ross, Sean Scrutchins, Maggy Stacy, Cate Wiley and Kathi Gibbs Wood.
-When Russell is released from the hospital, these people and more from DAF Action Teams including Meal Delivery, Transportation, and Errands are standing by to continue our support for Russell in his recovery.
+How we helped: The Denver Actors Fund Board of Directors unanimously approved a $1,334 grant to pay for two months of Russell’s rent and other miscellaneous expenses.
+In addition – with Russell’s permission – a group of Denver Actors Fund Action Team members led by Angela Astle endeavored over more than a month to give Russell’s low-income apartment a makeover to give him a more healthy and holistic environment to come home to and recover in.
+“Team Russell” included Abby Angell, Angela Astle, Carol Bloom, Patrick Elkins-Zeglarski, Sam Gilstrap, Betsy Grisard, Megan Fevurly, Clint Heyn, Devon James, Cajardo Rameer Lindsey, Susan Lyles, Lara Maerz, Adrienne Martin-Fullwood, Shannon McAndrews, Billie McBride, Melissa McCarl, Sharon McClaury, Debbie Weinstein Minter, John Moore, Beki Pineda, Onna Poeter, Amelia Retureta, Eric Ross, Sean Scrutchins, Maggy Stacy, Cate Wiley and Kathi Gibbs Wood.
+When Russell was released from the hospital, these people and more from DAF Action Teams continued our support for Russell in his recovery.